domsteinbach/gossembrot-portal/README.md

 - Check node processes and see if it is in the list `ps aux | grep node`
 - Search for server js `ps aux | grep server.js`

-If you need to kill the process (Be aware you kill the right one of course):
+If you need to kill the process:
 - `kill -9 [PID]` (replace [PID] with the process id)
-- in the same terminal disown the process by enter: `disown` (this will prevent the process from being killed when you close the terminal)ß
 - See ./server.log for errors

 # Other scripts and commands